dotnet/docs/docs/core/preview3/tools/dotnet-test.md

 `-c|--configuration <Debug|Release>`

 Configuration under which to build.
-The default value is `Debug`.
+The default value is `Debug` but your project's configuration could override this default SDK setting.

 `-f|--framework <FRAMEWORK>`